rghorbani/react-native-general-calendars/README.md

 Parameters that require date types accept YYYY-MM-DD formated datestrings (in gregorian), JavaScript date objects, `calendar objects` and UTC timestamps.

-Calendars can be localized by adding custom locales using `Moment's i18n` object:
+Calendars can be localized by adding custom locales using `Moment's i18n` functions:

 ```javascript
 import Moment from 'moment';